The style of music I play and / or work in is not western classical music. Is the programme for me?

 In addition, you will need to undertake tasks independently.
 These will take the form of reading and research as well as musical activities, such as changing your approach to personal practice or preparing for a rehearsal differently.

-You will also need to undertake a personal project which puts new skills and ideas into practice.
-This might, for example, mean organising, rehearsing for and performing a concert or making a recording.
+You will also need to undertake a Final Project which puts new skills and ideas into practice.
+This might, for example, mean organising, rehearsing for and performing a concert, making a recording, creating a website or marketing exercise for your group, promoting a cause through your music, creating a musical arrangement for your group or something else specific to you and your practice.

 What form does assessment take?

 You will receive regular and on-going feedback from staff through tutorials and discussion forums.
-Formal assessment will take place through four written assignments and a personal project with associated audio material uploaded via the Virtual Learning Environment.
+Formal assessment will take place through four written assignments and a Final Project with associated audio material uploaded via the Virtual Learning Environment.
 Support for students is provided.

 Will I sit a practical music examination?

-No. Assessment is via written assignments and a personal project only.
+No. Assessment is via written assignments and a personal final project only.

 Can I book practice rooms at Trinity Laban?